-So you can’t just go to the person, demonstrate the clean, and expect him to do it properly.
+It’s a hard skill (you can’t just go to the person, demonstrate the clean, and expect him to do it correctly).

 And, if you just do a single clean as an entry-level to bring the kettlebell ready for a press, you may get away with a bad form.
 But, if you were about to do the full 20-minute clean workout, then you can get in trouble.

 The starting position is similar to the swing.
 Weight is in front of you, between your feet.
 The big difference is that the kettlebell swing is usually done with both hands.
 The clean is a single-hand gig.